 Thermal Spray Coating Processes

-Thermal spray is a generic term used for a coating process in which the coating material is heated or melted quickly by means of combustion, electric arc or plasma, and simultaneously projected by gases onto a
+Thermal spray is a generic term used for a coating process in which the coating material is heated or melted quickly by means of combustion, electric arc or plasma, and simultaneously projected by gases onto a prepared substrate.

 Thermal Spray Coating Processes and Diffusion Alloys

 The HVOF (High Velocity Oxygen Fuel) process involves the combination of either a liquid fuel or gas with oxygen in a combustion chamber.
 A controlled and balanced measure of powder material is injected into the enclosed flame, which is then projected at high velocity onto the prepared spray surface.
 Diffusion Alloys was an earlymover in the application of HVOF coatings for the European gas turbine industry, first qualifying its process for coating turbine blades and vanes in 2005.
 We are currently expanding our capabilities into Air Plasma Spray – Thermal Barrier Coatings.

 Properties and Uses of HVOF coatings

 As a Line of Sight process, HVOF is used for the application of MCrAlY coatings and hard face materials such as Tungsten Carbide and Chromium Carbide coatings that are used in a wide range of industries, including gas turbine manufacture and oil & gas.

 MCrAlYs are used in the gas turbine industry as standalone protective coatings and as bond coatings in a thermal barrier protective coating systems.